-I studied web at university for two years.
-Then started a two-year vocational program in frontend engineering.
+Eventually I went looking for the formal version of all this.
+I did a 2 year Webmaster program at university.
+Then a 2 year vocational program in frontend engineering.
 Left four months before the end.

 Not because it got hard.